venkateshmaisur/commands/setup_ssl_certs.md

 -----END CERTIFICATE REQUEST-----
 *******

-You need to provide this file/content (CSR) to the CA authority (Thwate in your case) and then they will sign the certificate and share you the certificate.
+3. You need to provide this file/content (CSR) to the CA authority (Thwate in your case) and then they will sign the certificate and share you the certificate.
 The format of the certificate may vary.

-Please run the following command to delete the existing certificate from the keystore (hive-prd.jksjks) file: keytool -delete -alias le-2d7f055e-73c5-44da-a168-bd265b35f938 -keystore /etc/hive/conf/hive-prd.jks
+4. Please run the following command to delete the existing certificate from the keystore (hive-prd.jksjks) file:
+# keytool -delete -alias alias -keystore /etc/hive/conf/keystore.jks

-The below are the steps to import the certificate issued by CA into the keystore:
+5. The below are the steps to import the certificate issued by CA into the keystore:
-* openssl pkcs12 -export -in certificate.crt -inkey key/privatekey.key -name "onegov.nsw.gov.au" -out onegov.nsw.gov.au.p12
+# openssl pkcs12 -export -in certificate.crt -inkey key/privatekey.key -name "onegov.nsw.gov.au" -out onegov.nsw.gov.au.p12

-Now import the p12 certificate in keystore using the following command: keytool -importkeystore -deststorepass <password> -destkeystore /etc/hive/conf/hive-prd.jks -srckeystore onegov.nsw.gov.au.p12 -srcstoretype PKCS12
+6. Now import the p12 certificate in keystore using the following command:
+# keytool -importkeystore -deststorepass <password> -destkeystore /etc/hive/conf/keystore.jks -srckeystore onegov.nsw.gov.au.p12 -srcstoretype PKCS12
 ```